Prevention of Chronic Relapse

 It is very important for the newly recovering individual to occupy their time with healthy and positive activities.
 One of the reasons that people chronically relapse is simply out of boredom.
 They have too much time on their hands, and feeling lethargic and stagnant can lead to depression and negative thoughts and behaviors.

-Activities such as church, volunteering, work, sports, music, and theatre can all help to boost physical and mental health.
+Activities such as church, volunteering, work, sports, music, and theatre can all help to boost physical and mental health which aids in the prevention of chronic relapse.
 If the individual continues to look and to feel good about themselves in their sobriety, it is unlikely they will become a victim of chronic relapse.